dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 This constructor will initialize the physics engine with all its default parameters, including:

 * A gravity set to zero.
 This can be changed using, e.g., `world.set_gravity(Vector3::y() * -9.81)`.
-* The initialization a [ColliderWorld](/rustdoc/nphysics3d/world/struct.ColliderWorld.html) which is a wrapper for the `CollisionWorld` from the **ncollide2d** or **ncollide3d** [crate](https://ncollide.org) to handle collision detection.
+* The initialization of a [ColliderWorld](/rustdoc/nphysics3d/world/struct.ColliderWorld.html) which is a wrapper for the `CollisionWorld` from the **ncollide2d** or **ncollide3d** [crate](https://ncollide.org) to handle collision detection.
 * The use of an impulse-based constraint solver to handle contacts.
 By default a Sinorini-Coulomb contact model with polyhedral friction cones is used.
 Other contact models can be chosen afterward.
 Refer to the dedicated [section](contact_models.md).